mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 $$

 ## Architecture: Two-Stream Self-Attention for Target-Aware Representations

-naive implementation with standard Transformer parameterization may not work.
+Naive implementation with standard Transformer parameterization may not work.
 If we parameterize the next-token distribution $$p_\theta(x_{z_t}\mid \mathbf{x}_{z<t})$$ using the standard Softmax formulation, i.e.

 $$